 Type 316 stainless steel is the second common grade of steel.
 As we said, it has better resistance to corrosion and acids because it is made of same elements as grade 304, with addition of molybdenum.
 Because of that, it is mostly used for making surgical instruments – therefore its nickname Surgical steel.
 Plus, because of its high resistance to chlorides, it is also common in petrochemical, food and pharmaceutical industry, nuclear reprocessing and in marine use.
 That’s why it is often called Marine grade stainless steel, especially its sub type: 316L.
 The difference between type 316 and type 316L is that the latter has less carbon than the former one.
 L in 316L stands for low content of carbon.
 Although they share a lot of attributes, type 316L is used in products that require a lot of welding because it is more stable in high-temperature and high-corrosion conditions than type 316.
 For that reason, 316L stainless steel is used in making of most high end watches and watch bands.
 Type 316L is marked as S31603 in UNS and it is the widely used when it comes to building reliable, resistant equipment because it has the best ratio of price and features.
 It is also resistant to magnetism, unlike other, lower grade stainless steel alloys.
 That’s why 316L is commonly used in making high-end dive watches.

-The elegant & quality watches : Seiko SARB033, Seiko SARB035 various types of stainless steel watch bands, View the best stainless steel watch bands
+The elegant & quality watches : Seiko SARB033, Seiko SARB035 various types of stainless steel watch bands, View their pairing stainless steel watch bands

 But what about 904L type?
 It is marked as N08904 in UNS and used for building piping systems such as heat, pollution control and bleaching equipment because of its high resistance to acids.
 It is, by far, the most expensive material from mentioned three, but is it also the best?
 Well, almost… Since it is quite pricey, plus harder to process than 316L.
 Basically, it is the type of stainless steel nowadays mostly used by RX (luxury Swiss watch), when it comes to watches.
 RX also calls it corrosion resistant super-alloy and since 2003 they only use this type of stainless steel in watch production.
 It polishes extremely well, which gives RX watches recognizable, specific look.
 Type 904L contains more chromium, molybdenum and nickel then 316L, plus also some copper, manganese and silicon, which makes it more corrosion resistant than 316L.
 But the main issue with 904L, besides its extremely high price, is that it is still harder to process than 316L.
 For the reference, RX has a special equipment to be able to process it, since that isn’t possible with typical machines used for 316L.
 So do its attributes justify its price?
 Not really.
 By choosing 316L you don’t compromise much of reliability, durability and luxury and you’ll pay much less.